facebookresearch/DensePose/challenge/2019_COCO_DensePose/evaluation.md

 truth and predicted objects and allows computing precision-recall curves.
 In the case of keypoint detection *Object Keypoint Similarity* (OKS) is used.

-To adopt AP/AR for dense correspondence, we define an analogous similarity measure called *Geodesic Point Similarity* (GPS) which plays the same role as IoU for object detection and OKS for keypoint estimation.
+To adopt AP/AR for dense correspondence, an analogous similarity measure called *Geodesic Point Similarity* (GPS) has been introduced, which plays the same role as IoU for object detection and OKS for keypoint estimation.

 ## Geodesic Point Similarity